-Title of each class: Trading Syn nbol(s) Name of each exchange on which registered: Common Stock, \$0.001 par value per share WULF The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be was required to file such reports), and (2) has been subject to such filing requirement eceding 12 months (or for such shorter period that the registrant Indicate by check mark whether the registrant has submitted electronically every In such shorter period that the registrant was required to submit such files).
-Yes $\ oxtimes$ mitted pursuant to Rule 405 of Regulation S- $\Gamma$ (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accelerated filer, an acceler "accelerated filer," "smaller reporting company," and "emerging growth company" naller reporting company, or emerging growt h company.
-See the definitions of "large accelerated filer," Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company Emerging growth company $\ \square$ If an emerging growth company, indicate by checkmark if the registrant has elected the Exchange Act. $\Box$ I not to use the extended transition pe riod for complying with any new or revised fi nancial accounting standards provided pursuant to Section 13(a) of Indicate by check mark whether the registrant is a shell company (as defined in Rul le 12b-2 of the Act).
-Yes□ No ⊠ There were 212,032,468 shares of Common Stock outstanding as of May 15, 2023.
+Title of each class: Common Stock, \$0.001 par value per share Trading Symbol(s) WULF Name of each exchange on which registered: The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes

+No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\ \boxtimes$ No $\ \square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Accelerated filer

+Non-accelerated filer ⋈

+Smaller reporting company ⋈

+Emerging growth company

+If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\ \square$ No $\ \boxtimes$

+There were 221,132,914 shares of Common Stock outstanding as of August 11, 2023.